Cologne Stadtbahn: Mülheim

 The Mülheim tunnel was opened in June 1997, starts at the Mülheim Bridge, crosses the Wiener Platz with a station, provides a connection to Köln-Mülheim station with direct elevators from the Stadtbahn platform to the mainline rail and ends on the surface in Buchheim.
 It is the first tunnel in Cologne built using a tunnel boring machine (TBM) under buildings.
 Construction started in 1992, and 2 years later the TBM had completed the two tunnel sections with a total length of 2.5 km.

 Bensberg

 Line 1 was extended to Bensberg on its east end in 2000: Instead of ending at the previous terminus that was renamed from Bensberg to Im Hoppenkamp, it now enters a nearly 500 m long tunnel to the new terminus Bensberg in the center of the quarter.
-The tunnel was necessary, because the terrain's elevation increase is to steep for trains, and the final station lies 14 m below surface.
+The tunnel was necessary because the terrain's elevation increase is too steep for trains, and the final station lies 14 m below surface.